 Guide Review - SunStick - Sunlight Gauge for Garden Plants

 The design seems simple enough; attach a disk, or Sunshine Meter, to one of the plastic flowers and insert the flower in the ground where you want to measure the sun exposure.
 Somehow the disk reacts to the amount of sunlight that hits it during the course of the day and changes color to indicate either Full Sun, Part Sun, Part Shade or Full Shade.
 That’s it.
-By the end of the day you’ll know what kind of plants you can grow there.
+By the end of the day, you’ll know what kinds of plants you can grow there.

 The SunStick is similar to another product on the market, the Sunlight Calculator, except that the Sunlight Calculator runs on a 3V lithium battery, so there are no disks to swap out.
 However, the battery will need periodic replacing.
 Also, the less expensive SunStick comes in a pack of 3, so you can do 3 areas of your yard at the same time.

 The SunStick is most accurate when used during the growing season on an average sunny day.
 You don’t want to put it out before nearby trees are in leaf or in bad weather.
 And make sure it’s not hidden under the plant’s leaves.